 How to deal with fingerprinting

 Making a fake fingerprint that actually looks real is super hard.
 Most tools that try to fake stuff like screen size or WebGL just end up looking wrong in a different way — which gets you caught anyway.
-What's the best solution?
+What's the most reliable solution?
 Honestly, just use a real browser.

 Tools like Playwright, Puppeteer, or Selenium launch full browsers with most of the normal behavior already built in.
 You still need to tweak some things (like headless mode or automation flags), but it's a much better starting point.
 Some people use a hybrid trick: they visit the site with a real browser first (to build trust), then switch to a faster HTTP client for the actual scraping.
 That way you get stealth early on, and speed later.
 You can also use a stealth headless browser.